Kendrick Lamar – Section.80

 Ab-Souls Intro: 5/5

 Not much to say here.
-I usually never have much to say about the elite albums that I review, usually because there’s really nothing to nitpick at.
+I usually never have much to say about the elite albums that I review, usually because there’s not much to nitpick at.
 I will say that Kendrick eerily reminds me of Tech N9ne early in this album – in his cadences, tone, and flows.
-Also, I love the drums on this album – especially on “Poe Man’s Dreams”.
+Also, I love the drums on this album – especially on “Poe Man’s Dreams ft GLC“.
 To elongate this review, I’ll point out the three main strengths in this album.

-- The production, the production as a whole isn’t outstanding, but Kendrick sounds at home on these beats, which is more important than picking a beat simply because it “bangs”.
+- The production: The production as a whole isn’t outstanding, but Kendrick sounds comfortably at home on these beats, which is more important than picking a beat simply because it “bangs”.

-- Lyrics/Subject Matter.
-This is pretty self-explanatory, Kendrick maintains a strong subject matter (matching the theme of the album) and remains lyrical throughout.
+- Lyrics/Subject Matter: Kendrick maintains strong subject matter (matching the theme of the album) and remains lyrical throughout.
 That’s a feat in and of itself that many of his peers struggle to accomplish.

 All in all, this is a great album.
-Recommended to rap fans of any subgenre as it touches pretty much every aspect of rap that any Hip-hop fan would expect.
+Recommended to Hip-Hop fans of any sub-genre, because it explores content and self-awareness in ways the average Hip-Hop fan might not expect.